On the Shoulders of Our Ancestors

 E identidad cultural Rubiano no ta un cu ta facil pa defini, atribui na Aruba su historia largo di migracion di varios pueblo y cultura.
 Aruba a desaroya pa bira un pais, unda por lo menos 100 nationalidad ta topa, mescla y intercambia custumber y idea.
 Pero ta solamente 40 aña pasa Aruba por a reclama e identidad cultural aki cu autonomia.
 Kico ta nifica anto pa haci e declaracion ‘Ami ta Rubiano’?
 Y con esaki ta cambia ora, den caso di diaspora Rubiano na Hulanda, e pais unda e identidad aki a nace ta 8000 kilometer leu?

-Den ‘On the Shoulders of Our Ancestors (Riba Schouder Di Nos Antepasadonan)’ nos ta trata di explora con e identidad cultural Rubiano a bin pa existi, con el a evoluciona, y con nos por sigui reclama y practica esaki, tanto riba nos dushi isla y como den su diaspora.
-Tambe ta invita reflexion critico riba e rol cu Hulanda a hunga –tanto den e formacion como erosion– di identidad cultural y memoria colectivo di Aruba.
+Den ‘On the Shoulders of Our Ancestors (Riba Schouder Di Nos Antepasadonan)’ nos ta trata di explora con e identidad cultural Rubiano a bin pa existi, con el a evoluciona, y con nos por sigui reclama y practica esaki, tanto riba nos dushi isla como den su diaspora*.
+Tambe ta invita reflexion critico riba e rol cu colonisacion a hunga –tanto den e formacion como erosion– di identidad cultural y memoria colectivo* di Aruba.

 E evento aki ta cuminsa 19:30 cu un charla cortico tocante e factornan cu a forma y cu ta sigui forma nos identidad cultural.
 Despues nos lo tene discusion cu Quito Nicolaas, escritor y poeta cu pa siglo caba ta contribui na e documentacion y celebracion di nos cultura, hunto cu artistanan mas jong, cu lo tuma su trabou como inspiracion, y mustra nos con nos lo por conserva, honra y aprecia nos cultura den futuro.

-Despues cu e evento caba lo tin benta di buki facilita pa Bookish Plaza
+Prome y despues cu e evento caba lo tin benta di buki facilita pa Bookish Plaza

 (English Translation)